equivalent/dude_policy_example1/README.md

 This is an example application for [DudePolicy](https://github.com/equivalent/dude_policy) gem

-You can try it out at [https://dude-policy-example1.herokuapp.com](https://dude-policy-example1.herokuapp.com)
+~~You can try it out at `https://dude-policy-example1.herokuapp.com`~~

+> UPDATE 2022-11-17 Heroku will no longer be free (source) I'm shutting down the dyno.

 login details